dannyadkins/danaomics/README.md

 Team members: Dana Udwin, Naomi Lee, Danny Adkins

 ## 0. Background
+Requires CometML to log experiments.
+Create a .comet.config file and populate it with your credentials, or contact me and I can share mine you privately.

 ## 1. Data
 First, ensure you have the Kaggle CLI by following the steps listed at https://www.kaggle.com/docs/api.